Office Contact Information

 Joseph Anderson (Ph.D., University of South Florida).
-Early Modern Philosophy, Philosophy of Religion, Midieval Philosophy
+Early Modern Philosophy, Philosophy of Religion, Medieval Philosophy

 Andrew Blom (Ph.D., University of Illinois at Chicago).
-Ethics and Political Philosophy, History of Ethics and Political Philosophy, Philosophy and Peace and Conflict
+Social and Political Philosophy, History of Ethics and Political Philosophy, Philosophy and Peace and Conflict

 Brian Coleman (Ph.D., Purdue University).
 Ethical Theory, History of Philosophy (Modern Period), Applied Ethics